griga23/shoe-store/lab1.md

 SELECT * FROM shoe_products;
 ```

-Check if customers schema exist.
+Now check if the `shoe_customers` schema  exists.
 ```
 DESCRIBE shoe_customers;
 ```

-Are there any customers in Texas with name starting with B. ?
+Are there any customers in Texas whose name starts with `B` ?
 ```
 SELECT * FROM shoe_customers
   WHERE `state` = 'Texas' AND `last_name` LIKE 'B%';
 ```

-Check all attributes of shoe_orders table including hidden attributes.
+Check all attributes of the `shoe_orders` table including hidden attributes.
 ```
 DESCRIBE EXTENDED shoe_orders;
 ```

-Check first 10 orders for one customer.
+Check first ten orders for one customer.
 ```
 SELECT order_id, product_id, customer_id, $rowtime
   FROM shoe_orders